ncastle16/SeniorProject/README.md

 **Construction Process**

- Our approach on software development is analogous to that of natureís tree- we begin with an initial vision and structure, focusing on core features, then building from this core, we grow our features as branches, our stories as twigs.
+ Our approach on software development is analogous to that of nature‚Äôs tree- we begin with an initial vision and structure, focusing on core features, then building from this core, we grow our features as branches, our stories as twigs.
 As our core grows, our product grows.
-We donít forget that the little things matter though- our leaves and flowers define our beauty as a whole.
+We don‚Äôt forget that the little things matter though- our leaves and flowers define our beauty as a whole.

 We follow the Disciplined Agile Delivery process, just to make everything as simple as possible.
 We put the people in our group first, meaning that we want everyone in the group to feel comfortable to contribute on any part of the project.
 If anyone has any concerns about a part of the project, we want them to feel free to voice them at any time.